Status: 3 June 2021

 On 26 May, the Federal Council has decided to ease the general home office obligation under the condition of repetitive testing of employees in a cantonal testing program.
 As long as there is no cantonally approved testing program for Corona infections for UZH employees or as long as the authorities link the lifting of the home office obligation to a testing obligation, all research activities that do not require a physical presence must still be carried out from home.
 Meetings or research activities requiring a physical presence on the premises of UZH are allowed if the following provisions are complied with.

 1. Research on UZH premises

-Research activities may be resumed if the FOPH guidelines on containing the spread of coronavirus as well as the UZH safety concept can be adhered to.
+Research activities requiring a physical presence are allowed if the FOPH guidelines on containing the spread of coronavirus as well as the UZH safety concept and the following provisions can be adhered to.

 Safety Concept for the University of Zurich

 The occupancy of laboratories up to biosafety level 2 must be organized in such a way that the distance rules are respected at all times.

 The occupancy of laboratories where work is carried out with protective clothing or in animal husbandry facilities is not subject to any restrictions.